endurantgames/cosmiclegends/src/classes/monarch.md

 As you create your Monarch hero, answer any or all of these questions.

 - Where is your home located?
-How does its location serve to isolate it from other cultures?
-Is it easy or hard to get there?
-Is your home open to outsiders, or sealed off?
+  - How does its location serve to isolate it from other cultures?
+  - Is your home open to outsiders, or sealed off?
 - What kind of distinct cultural traditions from your home could be seen as strange to outsiders?
-And conversely, what Western customs are either baffling or unacceptable to you?
+  - And conversely, what Western customs are either baffling or unacceptable to you?
 - Which languages are spoken in your home?
-Do they know any languages of outsiders?
-Is there a particular accent common to your people?
+  - Do the people of your home know any languages of outsiders?
+  - Is there a particular accent common to your people?
 - Are your powers common to everyone from your home, or are you unique?
-  Do your powers descend from your lineage?
-Do you have additional abilities based on your rank as a leader?
+  - Do your powers descend from your lineage?
+  - Do you have additional abilities based on your rank as a leader?
 - What's your current status in your home?
-Do you live there?
-Are you the reigning monarch, or an heir in line for the throne?
-If you're not the monarch regnant, who is -- and how do you feel about each other?
-Have you been exiled from your home, and if so -- for what reason?
+  - Do you live there?
+  - Are you the reigning monarch, or an heir in line for the throne?
+  - If you're not the monarch regnant, who is, and how do you feel about each other?
+  - Have you been exiled from your home, and if so -- for what reason?

 :::::::::::::::::::::::::: soapbox ::::::::::::::::::::::::
 ## Cultural Sensitivity